hubverse-org/hub-data/docs/source/usage.md

 ## Working with data outside pyarrow: A Polars example

 As mentioned above, once you have a [pyarrow Table](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html) you can convert it to work with dataframe packages like [pandas](https://pandas.pydata.org/) and [Polars](https://docs.pola.rs/).
-Here we give an example of using the
-**flu-metrocast** test hub.

-First start a python session, installing the Polars package on the fly using `uv run`'s [--with argument](https://docs.astral.sh/uv/concepts/projects/run/#requesting-additional-dependencies):
+Here we give an example of using the [flu-metrocast test hub](https://github.com/hubverse-org/hub-data/tree/main/test/hubs/flu-metrocast).
+For simplicity, we use [uv](https://docs.astral.sh/uv/) in this example, which allows us to start a python session that installs the Polars package on the fly using `uv run`'s [--with argument](https://docs.astral.sh/uv/concepts/projects/run/#requesting-additional-dependencies):

 ```bash
 uv run --with polars python3